QuentinNivon/VBPMN/vbpmn_transformation/readme.md

 In the tomcat server.xml add location of output folder as follows (inside `<host>` tag), it is required if you need to view the postscript files.
 `<Context docBase="/tmp/vbpmn/output" path="/transformation/results"/>`

 Sample inputs are available in the data folder of the project.
+For testing you can use: `simple.bpmn`, `simple2.bpmn` and `ExpenseWorkflow.bpmn`.
 The BPMN 2.0 models generated using Activiti, Bonita, jBPM or any other BPMN 2.0 compliant modelers can be given as input.

 The project is a quick implementation, things like exception handling, HMTL/JS code are bit messy.
 Most of the exceptions are logged into console and log file.
 The location of the log file can be set in `resources/logback.xml`